Where to shop in Rome during the holiday season

 On Christmas Eve, tradition states that you can only have seafood dishes.
 That can range from seafood antipasti to seafood pasta and seafood secondi.
 While on Christmas day, you can only have meat dishes for lunch.
 That means tortellini in brodo, lasagne, abbacchio and so much more.
 While you can purchase all the ingredients for your Italian-style Christmas Eve and Christmas Day meals in every grocery store in Rome, why not skip the stress and order them from Eataly?
 That’s right, forget those long lines at the grocery store and get all you need for Christmas Eve and Christmas Day by pre-ordering them from Eataly instead.
 You can order anything, from canned goods to super fresh meat, seafood, bread and more!
 Not sure what to cook?
 Ask the staff at the market for tips!
 And for all those pandoro and panettone eaters out there, head to one of these stores to buy the perfect pandoro or panettone:

 Where to buy Christmas Gifts

 Gift-giving is definitely part of the holiday season.
 I love browsing for the perfect gift for the people I love.
 Plus, seeing all the shops decked with Christmas decorations gets me into the mood even more.
-From heading to unique Christmas markets on the hunt for unique handmade goods, to navigating Rome’s most famous shopping streets and malls, it’s literally impossible not to find Christmas gifts in the Eternal city.
+Unfortunately this 2020 Christmas markets all over Italy have been cancelled but you can hunt for unique handmade goods by navigating Rome’s most famous shopping streets and malls – it’s literally impossible not to find Christmas gifts in the Eternal city.